External Collaboration: Why It’s Important + 4 Exampleson 2 February 2021

 Michael Sena, CEO of SENACEA, says external collaboration is also good for achieving outcomes your in-house teams may not be capable of accomplishing at a reasonable cost (or at all).
 For example, you may have a design project that requires extensive knowledge in an unfamiliar subject matter.
 “Not only can external providers offer the needed expertise, but they can do so from an unbiased standpoint.”

 Need a secure way to collaborate with internal and external teams?
 Try Glasscubes, an all-in-one collaboration suite.
-Start your free trial today.
+Request a guided demo of Glasscubes today..

 4 External Collaboration Examples

 As Thompson noted above, staying connected with customers is extremely important.
 He follows his own advice at his company, going so far as to maintain a Facebook group for current customers.
 He finds the group to be an efficient tool that helps his team stay on top of customer concerns.
 “Plus, it's a great way to foster a sense of community with our clients.”